 Bachelor of Software Engineering (Game Programming)

-Full-time: 3 years; Accelerated: 2 years*; Part-time: 6 years maximum
+3 years; Accelerated: 2 years*; Part-time: 6 years maximum

 When becoming a Game Programmer, you'll learn best while doing.
 You'll code, you'll craft and, in the end, you'll graduate with a portfolio like no other.